igor-baiborodine/kiroule.com/content/article/from-java-to-go-kicking-off-the-insurance-hub-transformation/index.md

 switched to a Go developer role, I’d be productive and ready from day one.

 Mastering a new language—especially while balancing a full-time Java job—is a gradual process that demands patience and steady focus.
-My Go journey began in 2022 with Jon Bodner’s "Learning Go," cemented through practice on Exercism’s Go track.
-In 2023, I stepped up to Travis Jeffery’s "Distributed Services with Go Workshop," which was not just a lesson in Go but a deep dive into distributed systems.
+My Go journey began in 2022 with Jon Bodner’s “Learning Go,” cemented through practice on Exercism’s Go track.
+In 2023, I stepped up to Travis Jeffery’s “Distributed Services with Go Workshop,” which was not just a lesson in Go but a deep dive into distributed systems.
 I made it a point to follow every chapter hands-on, maintaining a working fork of the source code and tackling “Elements of Programming Interviews” to broaden my grasp.

-In 2024, I dug into "Event-Driven Architecture In Golang" by Michael Stack—one of the best resources I’ve found for event-driven, cloud-native systems in Go.
+In 2024, I dug into “Event-Driven Architecture In Golang” by Michael Stack—one of the best resources I’ve found for event-driven, cloud-native systems in Go.
 Again, I worked methodically through the code, regularly updating my repository as I refined my knowledge and adapted to Go’s evolving patterns.

-That same year, I reached a new milestone: migrating my "Campsite Booking API" project from Java to Go.
+That same year, I reached a new milestone: migrating my “Campsite Booking API” project from Java to Go.
 I’d previously detailed the original Java code on my blog, so this new migration was inspired by the Mallbots example from Michael Stack’s book, borrowing its architecture and best practices as I rebuilt in Go.
 The challenge stretched over many months but resulted in a fully functional Go-based microservice—a major step forward, now public as the campsite-booking-go repository.

-To keep sharpening my skills, I explored more titles—"Test-driven Development in Go" by Adelina Simion, "Efficient Go" by Bartłomiej Płotka, "Functional Programming in Go" by Dylan Meeus, and "Ultimate Go Notebook" by William Kennedy and Hoanh An.
-Each added fresh perspective and deepened my toolkit as I moved forward.
+To keep sharpening my skills, I explored more titles—“Test-driven Development in Go” by Adelina Simion, “Efficient Go” by Bartłomiej Płotka, “Functional Programming in Go” by Dylan Meeus, and “Ultimate Go Notebook” by William Kennedy and Hoanh An.
+Each added a fresh perspective and deepened my toolkit as I moved forward.

 When I was ready for a new challenge, I wanted a project with real-world complexity: not a blank slate, but something like the Mallbots app, drawn from an existing codebase.
-That led me to "Micronaut Microservices POC," a simplified Java-based insurance sales system, designed around distributed microservices.
+That led me to “Micronaut Microservices POC,” a simplified Java-based insurance sales system, designed around distributed microservices.
 The project was a perfect fit, aligning with my industry experience and offering the right architecture for a meaningful migration experiment.
 Reimagining and rebuilding this system in Go—now “Insurance Hub” in my GitHub—lets me grow my Go skills and practice the full